kedholmmoch/Dr-Mario-JS/README.md

 All features in this game were implemented using native JavaScript DOM manipulation and HTML5 canvas.
 No additional libraries were used.

+### FUTURE FEATURES

+1. Find and add appropriate sounds for flipping pills, dropping pills, disappearing viruses, and point combinations
+2. Adjust Board.populateBoard function to put no more than 2 of the same color in a row when populating
+3. Have speed of stage automatically increase as time goes on (every 30 sec. or 1 min.)
+4. Upon doses and viruses disappearing, display empty pill-square with audio before applyGravity function
+5. Implement local and global high scores

+#### LEGAL

+Art and music assets used in this project are for educational purposes only.
+Art and Music assets are property of Nintendo.
+The Dr. Mario sprites were ripped courtesy of Black Squirrel and Dr. Nitro via mariouniverse.com.
+The Dr. Mario theme and 'Fever' audio files were ripped courtesy of Indogutsu, Slick Mandela, and nensondubois via zophar.net.